Burstall Lakes Snowshoe is easy and scenic in Kananaskis Country, Alberta, Canada.

 This magnificent day ends with the grand drive north on the very well maintained Smith-Dorrien/Spray Lake Trail, past Canmore Nordic Centre to the Three Sisters Parkway bypass above Canmore, Alberta.
 The sun is shining on Grotto Mountain whose gully hosts the entrance to Rat's Nest Cave.

-The return drive to Calgary is swift under sun.
+The return drive to Calgary is swift beneath sun.